Pedram-Rajaei/Near-Term-Suicidality-Risk-Encoded-in-the-Temporal-Dynamics-of-the-Death-IAT/README.md

 <p>
 All analyses and figures reported in the paper can be reproduced directly from the code in this repository.
 The scripts below generate the main results presented in the manuscript.
+Detailed descriptions of how each figure is generated can be found in the
+<a href="figures/README.md"><strong>Figures README</strong></a>.
 </p>

 <!-- Running the Analysis -->